ebjacoby/Robo-adviser/README.md

 ```sh
 pip install -r requirements.txt
 ```
+If the requirements.txt does not properly install for whatever reason, each quality must be installed by pip separately... :)
 ### API SETUP

 Navigate to the url https://www.alphavantage.co/ and "get your free API key".
 Store the provided key in a .env file (name it `ALPHA_VANTAGE_API`.env).
 Ensure that you create a corresponding .gitignore file in the root directory and name the API key in it (`ALPHA_VANTAGE_API`.env should grey out): otherwise, your private API Key will be visible to the public, if the repository is committed.